Traveling across the country in your very own RV should be a magical experience, but sometimes life on the open road presents challenges.

 Rather than protect you from the financial burden of an accident like insurance does, RV extended warranties are policies that cover the failure of the components inside your RV, including the motor (if you have a motorhome) and the appliances you probably use every day.

-Warranties can be offered by manufacturers, dealerships, or third-party providers.
+Manufacturers, dealerships, or third-party providers can offer warranties.
 However, it’s important to note that not all extended warranties are the same or cover everything in your RV.
 What your warranty covers depends on the type of warranty you get and your specific policy.

 An exclusionary extended warranty is the ultimate RV extended warranty, providing you with the most comprehensive coverage possible.
-Every single mechanical component and appliance will be covered under an exclusionary warranty policy except those that it explicitly says it does not cover.
+Every single mechanical component and appliance will be covered under an exclusionary warranty policy, except those explicitly excluded.
 If something isn’t mentioned, you can rest easy knowing that it’ll be taken care of by the exclusionary warranty.

 The inclusionary extended warranty, on the other hand, functions a little differently.
-Rather than tell you what won’t be covered, the inclusionary warranty lists only the items that will be covered.
+Rather than listing what won’t be covered, the inclusionary warranty outlines only the items that will be covered.
 If something doesn’t appear on the list, then it isn’t included in the policy.

 Since the inclusionary warranty covers a lot less than the exclusionary policies, it’s always the cheaper option.
-Take a look at the extended warranties offered by the company you’re looking at and compare them to see which one is right for you.
+You can take a look at the extended warranties offered by the company you’re looking at and compare them to see which one is right for you.

 The best option for your RV depends on how much you’re willing to pay and what you’re looking to get covered.